astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 - "What alternatives did you consider?"
 - "How would this change if...?"

-These conversations support your learning—catching confusion early helps!
+These conversations support your learning — catching confusion early helps!

 ## The Cognitive Ownership Principle